mchantosa/DataCleaning/CodeBook.md

 * fBodyBodyGyroJerkMag-mean(): Euclidean norm magnitude of fBodyBodyGyroJerk, mean
 * fBodyBodyGyroJerkMag-std(): Euclidean norm magnitude of	fBodyBodyGyroJerk, standard deviation
 * activity: Activity being conducted at the time of measurement
-* data_source: marker identifying whether original the source came from test or triaing data
+* data_source: marker identifying whether the original source came from test or training data